Hephaestus-Arm/HephaestusArm2/electronics.md

  ### 6.6 Provision Motor 3

- Unplug and plug in the third motor.
+ Unplug Motor 2 and plug in the third motor.
 Type:

  ```
  ID 3